Police Blotter: February 2, 2022

 FELONY ARRESTS

-Cesar Serrano-Cota, 35, of the 700 block of N. Township Road, Live Oak, was arrested by the Sutter County Sheriff’s Office at 7:31 a.m.
+Lorena L. George, 62, of the 600 block of Wilson Road, Yuba City, was arrested by the Colusa Police Department at 12:26 p.m.
 Jan.
-31 on Highway 99 at the Butte County Line on suspicion of criminal threats, assault with a deadly weapon other than a firearm and violating a court order to prevent domestic violence.
-He was booked into the Sutter County Jail.
+30 on Bridge Street at Carson Street in Colusa on suspicion of possession of a controlled substance for sale, transporting or selling a controlled substance, possession of a controlled substance and disobeying a court order.
+She was booked into the Colusa County Jail.

-Stanley Williams II, 41, of the 2100 block of Virgilia Lane, Olivehurst, was arrested by the Yuba City Police Department at 10:05 p.m.
+Jose Luis Gomez, 47, of Arbuckle, was arrested by the Colusa County Sheriff’s Office at 9:53 a.m.
 Jan.
-31 in the 1400 block of Whyler Road in Yuba City on suspicion of grand theft, vandalism with $400 or more in damages and committing a felony with other felony charges pending.
-He was booked into the Sutter County Jail.
+28 in the field north of Chevron in Arbuckle on suspicion of possession of nunchakus, carrying a concealed dirk or dagger, possession of a controlled substance and an outstanding warrant.
+He was booked into the Colusa County Jail.

-Ronald D. Greathouse Jr., 51, of the 5800 block of Montclare Avenue, Marysville, was arrested by the Yuba County Sheriff’s Office at 1:38 p.m.
-Jan.
-30 in the 5100 block of Chestnut Road in Olivehurst on suspicion of assault with the intent of rape.
-He was booked into the Yuba County Jail.

 DUI ARRESTS

-Kuljinder Shergill, 34, of the 700 block of Anna Drive, Yuba City, was arrested by the Sutter County Sheriff’s Office at 7:11 p.m.
+Bryan J. Cook, 33, of the 8100 block of Point Loma Way, Sacramento, was arrested by the California Highway Patrol at 11:04 p.m.
 Jan.
-31 on Anna Drive at Anthony Drive on suspicion of being under the influence of a controlled substance.
-He was booked into the Sutter County Jail.
+30 on Interstate 5 north of the Maxwell Rest Area.
+He was booked into the Colusa County Jail.

-Jeffery Meives, 28, of Yuba City, was arrested by the Yuba City Police Department at 7:52 p.m.
+Miguel Michel-Estrella, 73, of 25 ½ Jefferson Street, Woodland, was arrested by the California Highway Patrol at 9:08 p.m.
 Jan.
-31 in the 800 block of Colusa Avenue in Yuba City on suspicion of being under the influence of a controlled substance, trespassing and possession of narcotics.
-He was booked into the Sutter County Jail.
+29 on State Route 45 south of Fruitvale Road.
+He was booked into the Colusa County Jail.

-David P. Bledsoe, 32, of Marysville, was arrested by the Marysville Police Department at 8:20 p.m.
-Jan.
-30 on D Street at Tenth Street in Marysville on suspicion of being under the influence of a controlled substance.
-He was booked into the Yuba County Jail.